 Marilyn Monroe in a Portland luxury hotel?
 Isn’t that an unexpected surprise?

-Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the books Moon Handbooks: Ontario (now available in a new 2nd edition) and Living Abroad in Canada.
-Her latest book, Moon Vancouver and Canadian Rockies Road Trip, will be published in summer 2016.
-Photos © Carolyn B. Heller.
+Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the books Moon Handbooks: Ontario and Living Abroad in Canada.
+Her latest book is Moon Vancouver and Canadian Rockies Road Trip.
 Travel Portland hosted my stay at the Heathman Hotel.